Last Updated: May 20, 2023

 - 60% of millennials would spend more than $4 on coffee.

-- 67% of millennials prefer online shopping.
+- 86% of millennials are online shoppers.

 General Facts and Stats on Millennial Spending Habits

 As always, we start with the big picture.